Red Byron: Background

-Born in Washington County, Virginia, he moved to Colorado at a young age, and then to Anniston, Alabama, which he considered his hometown.
+Born in Washington County, Virginia, Byron moved to Colorado at a young age, and then to Anniston, Alabama, which he considered his hometown.
 Byron began racing in 1932 and was successful in racing at Talladega and Anniston by the start of the 1940s.
 Byron then made his way to Lakewood Speedway, where he raced any ride he could find.
 While racing at Lakewood Speedway, he was noticed by Raymond Parks, a former bootlegger and illegal gambling kingpin and current vending machine operator, as well as his mechanic, Red Vogt.
 Byron would race with Parks at Lakewood Speedway through the spring of 1941.

 In the spring of 1941, Byron enlisted in the United States Army Air Corps at an enlistment station in Montgomery, Alabama.
 Byron was eventually stationed as a flight engineer on B-24 Liberator bombers during World War II, flying in fifty-eight missions while serving engineer duties and tail gunning duties.
 In 1944, Byron joined his 58th mission after subbing for a fellow serviceman whose wife was going into labor.
 The mission was targeted for Paramushir, where members of the Imperial Japanese Army and the Imperial Japanese Navy were stationed.
 The B-24's full assortment of bombs were dropped except for the final one, which was hung on the floor of the aircraft.
 As the engineer, it was Byron's job to free the hung bomb from the aircraft.
 After freeing the bomb, Byron was hit by an explosion while he was still near the open doors of the aircraft.
 It is speculated that the freed bomb exploded while falling out of the aircraft but Byron strongly believed that he had been hit by anti-aircraft fire.
 The explosion tore Byron's left leg to pieces.
 A large amount of shrapnel was removed from Byron's leg at a makeshift air base hospital, before being sent to Fitzsimons Army Medical Center where he spent 27 months in rehabilitation.

 While in rehabilitation, Byron began sketching devices that would help him return to racing despite the limited movement of his left leg.
 In 1946, while working on ideas with Vogt, Byron fabricated two stirrup pins on his clutch pedal to help support his left leg.
 When the stirrup pins were combined with his leg brace, he was able to operate the clutch pedal.